 On the other hand, patients undergoing salvage therapies post-radiation may be subjected to significant local adverse effects.
-Serious complications from sCT include rectourethral fistulas (3%) and severe incontinence (7%).
-Most common complications are usually manageable endoscopically.
-Erectile dysfunction is also common with increasing age, comorbidities and the original local radiation as likely contributing factors.
-Previously, we have found that sHIFU has an improved morbidity profile when compared to sCT, as the ablation energy can be more precisely targeted to the prostate tissue.
-Thus, even though the adverse effects can be significant, the incidence is relatively low and most can be managed without significant additional morbidity.
+Serious complications from sCT include rectourethral fistulas (3%) and severe incontinence (7%).20 The most common complications are usually manageable endoscopically.21 Erectile dysfunction is also common with increasing age, comorbidities, and the original local radiation as likely contributing factors.6 Previously, we have found that sHIFU has an improved morbidity profile when compared to sCT, as the ablation energy can be more precisely targeted to the prostate tissue.10 Thus, even though the adverse effects can be significant, the incidence is relatively low and most can be managed without significant additional morbidity.